Ismail-Opatola/Ismail-Opatola/README.md

 I'm Ismail Opatola, a full stack JavaScript developer with expert knowledge on modern tech stacks such as, `React`, `React Native`, `NodeJS`, SQL and Non-SQL databases (I frequently use `MongoDB` and `Postgres` in my day to day), `Jest`,`REST`, `gRPC`, cloud computing tools such as `Docker` and `K8`.

-I'm a curiuos explorer.
-Live in Lagos, Nigeria.
+Curious explorer.
+Living in Lagos, Nigeria.
 Quite transparent.
 Feel free to reach out.

 <!-- Have a look at some of my work for [mindandmobilitycare](https://mindandmobilitycare.com), [glooneevents](https://glooneevents.netlify.app/).